jacklevin74/lattice_crypto/README.md

-# Lattice-Rust: A Simulation of Lattice Shortest Vector Computation Using Commit-Reveal Scheme
+# Lattice-Rust: A Simulation of Lattice Shortest Vector Computation Using Commit-Reveal Scheme For Post Quantum World

 ## Overview